 This also means Australians will have more opportunities at home in the tech industry.
 Australian companies could invest more in homegrown talent and train them up rather than relying on foreign workers who have already been trained in Silicon Valley.

 With both Australia and the US rethinking its visa strategies, it will be important for candidates to work with an accredited recruitment provider such as Talent.
-If you're looking for an IT career to fast track your future, get in touch with our team today.
+See what roles we have available here.